helkey/url-shorten/README.md

 part of the software architecture.
 Database sharding, together with scalable cloud workers to scale resources, should allow this URL shortener implementation to scale to levels of use similar to commercial competitors (Bit.ly and others)

+[Database read replicas](https://aws.amazon.com/rds/details/read-replicas/) are useful for read-heavy applications.
+A URL shortening application is an ideal case where database reads and writes from from separate applications.

 ### System Capacity Scalability